PaulioRandall/np90/README.md

 **P69** enables use of compile time tokens within CSS for Node based projects.

-It's just a glorified `string.replace`, i.e. it scans CSS for placeholder tokens which are substituted for user defined values.
+It's just a glorified fiind and replace, i.e. it scans CSS for placeholder tokens which are substituted for user defined values.

 Just create an object containing your tokens.
-You can nest as you please.
-There are no standards or conventions on how one should organise their tokens.
+There are no standards or conventions on how one should name and organise their tokens.
 Just keep it simple and do what works, not what everyone else is doing!

-## For example
+## Example

 ```js
 export default {